GEOL-1460/2461

 1. Final Project:

 In lieu of a final exam, all students taking the GEOL-1460 course will be expected to submit a final project.
-You will be given the choice of 4 different datasets similar to the ones that you will see in the labs.
-You will choose one of these, propose a science question/goal, and conduct some level of image processing on the data using the skills that you've learned in the labs to answer that question/goal.
-You will hand-in the project at the end of the semester (after Thanksgiving), which will consist of a 5-slide Powerpoint file and 1-page summary report.
+You will be given the choice of several different datasets similar to the ones that you will see in the labs.
+You will choose one of these, propose a science question/goal, and conduct some level of image processing on that dataset using the skills that you've learned in the labs to answer that question/goal.
+You will hand-in the project at the end of the semester (after Thanksgiving), which will consist of a 5-slide PowerPoint file and 1-page summary report.
 More information will be given on the project in the coming weeks.

 1. Image-processing Laboratories: